 Causes of Dog Bloat

-The causes of bloat can be a medical myster.
+The causes of bloat can be a medical mystery.
 Sometimes bloat may occur for no known reason (idiopathic).
-The following, however, are thought to be aggravating factors.
+The following, however, are thought to be possible aggravating factors.

-- Age/sex.
-According to PetEducation, dogs over the age of seven are twice as likely to develop bloat than a dog of 2-4 years of age.
-Also male dogs are more likely to develop bloat than females.
+According to PetEducation, dogs over the age of seven are twice as likely to develop bloat than a dog of 2 to 4 years of age.
+Also, male dogs are more likely to develop bloat than females.

 Some dogs do not eat their meals; they swallow them without chewing.
 This can often be seen in multi-dog households where dogs compete over food.
 Any dog that is afraid that another dog may take away its food will be a naturally fast eater.
 It helps, therefore, to separate dogs during meals or invest in special dog bowls made to slow down fast eaters.

 Some dogs eat too fast because they are fed a big meal once a day, and they are hungry.
 Dividing food into smaller portions, ideally two meals per day, may be helpful.

-- High-fiber diets.
-Dogs that eat high-fiber foods develop a tendency to gas, because high-fiber food tends to ferment and release gas once in the stomach.
+Dogs that eat high-fiber foods develop a tendency to gas because high-fiber food tends to ferment and release gas once in the stomach.
 Beet pulp, soybeans, and brewer's yeast have a history of being linked to gas.

 At one time, many dog food bowls were elevated to help the dog reach the food easier.
 However, this caused many dogs to gulp down more air than needed, making them prone to bloat.

-- Stress.
 Dogs that are under stress may develop a predisposition to ingest air and be prone to bloat.
 The same applies to dogs that are particularly anxious and fearful.
-Allowing the dog to lead a stress-free and happy life, therefore, lowers the incidence of bloat.
+Allowing the dog to lead a stress-free and happy life could reduce the likelihood of bloat.

-- Strenuous exercise.
-There is a belief that strenuous exercise and excessive excitement should be avoided for an hour before eating and two hours following a meal (especially of dry food), because it may cause bloat in some dogs.
+There is a belief that strenuous exercise and excessive excitement should be avoided for an hour before eating and two hours following a meal (especially of dry food) because they may cause bloat in some dogs.